OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 * ``disk-snapshot-create``, ``disk-snapshot-revert``, ``disk-snapshot-delete``, ``disk-snapshot-rename``: Allows the user to take snapshots of the disk states and return to them during the VM life-cycle.
 It is also possible to rename or delete snapshots.
 * ``disk-saveas``: Exports VM disk (or a previously created snapshot) to an Image in an OpenNebula Datastore.
 This is a live action.

-.. important:: In vCenter, only the disk-saveas operation is supported and for VMs in the ``POWEROFF`` state.
+.. warning:: Disk snapshost might have different limitations depending on the hypervisor.
+Please check the limitations of the specific virtualization driver you're using to ensure this feature is available before using it.

 .. _vm_guide_2_disk_snapshots_managing:

 Managing Disk Snapshots
 --------------------------------------------------------------------------------

-A user can take snapshots of VM disks at any moment in time (if the VM is in ``RUNNING``, ``POWEROFF`` or ``SUSPENDED`` states).
+A user can take snapshots of VM disks to create a checkpoint of the state of an specific disk at any time.
 These snapshots can be organized, depending on the storage backend:

 - In a tree-like structure, meaning that every snapshot has a parent, except for the first snapshot whose parent is ``-1``.
 The active snapshot, the one the user has last reverted to, or taken, will act as the parent of the next snapshot.
 It's possible to delete snapshots that are not active and that have no children.
 - Flat structure, without parent/child relationship.
 In that case, snapshots can be freely removed.